willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 and Josh, Danica and Lachlon could look after us for a bit.
 Already I needed some blister patches for the soles of my feet, but other than that I just needed to calm down a little.
-Brad tried another of many attempts to persuade Loz that we should all run together, as this was a team event...
+Brad tried another of many attempts to persuade Loz that we should all run together, as this was a team event&hellip;

 After the first checkpoint came the first monster hill up to Beechmont plateau.
 Like a lot of the hills in this race, it really was just a matter of